 It was, however, a pretty big upset when Laura Linney won Outstanding Lead Actress In A Miniseries Or A Movie for The Big C. Nearly everyone figured that Jessica Lange was set for American Horror Story: Asylum–with the critics clamoring for Elisabeth Moss in the underseen Top of the Lake.
 Dueling MILFs Helen Mirren and Sigourney Weaver were pretty much shut out for, respectively, Phil Spector and Political Animals.
 Speaking of MILFs, new mother Anna Faris sure looked amazing as a serious blonde while stopping by the Emmys to present some awards and plug her new show Mom…. [photo via facebook]

 And in the really big final categories, Breaking Bad won as Outstanding Drama Series, which is a bigger surprise than you’d think.
 Again, everyone thought the Emmy voters would wait until next year to hand out that honor, which left pretty good odds for Netflix’s House of Cards to shake up the industry.
 Downton Abbey, Mad Men, Game of Thrones, and Homeland might have won, too.

 People were also expecting 30 Rock to close its final season with the Emmy for Outstanding Comedy Series–but Modern Family stole the trophy, while also denying Veep, Girls, Louie, and The Big Bang Theory.
-We’re thinking that Sarah Heyland is really that show’s secret weapon.
-She wasn’t even nominated in the acting categories, but Sarah still had a winning night at the Emmys.
+We’re thinking that Sarah Hyland is really that show’s secret weapon.
+She wasn’t nominated in the acting categories, but Sarah still had a winning night at the Emmys.
 You’ll be hearing a lot about both her sensational outfit and how Sarah has suddenly blossomed into a real sex bomb.
 Check her out for yourself–and understand why we’re suddenly excited about next year’s Emmys… [photo via facebook]